-Left: Dr Tebogo

-with the Geochemistry Fellows award, presented jointly by the Geochemical Society and European

-Association of Geochemistry.
+Left: Dr Tebogo Makhubela was recently promoted to Senior Lecturer in the Geology department.
+Right: Jan Kramers (right) and Igor Tolstikhin (left) having the last touch of the manuscript of their book "The evolution of matter" at the University of Bern on 1 November 2008. with the Geochemistry Fellows award, presented jointly by the Geochemical Society and European Association of Geochemistry.
 In support of this award is another international honour of a special volume in the journal Chemical Geology, put together by some of Jan's former PhD students: Balz Kamber, Thomas Pettke, Mirjam Schaller and Ronny Schönberg.
 The special volume is titled "Geochemical and isotopic constraints on the dynamics of the Earth, a celebration of the contributions of Jan Dirk Kramers"

-and will be a collection of articles that are currently the department in a published online in Chemical Geology volumes 562 permanent lecturing
+of the contributions of Jan Dirk Kramers"Ms Henrietteand will be a collection of articles that are currentlyUeckermann has joinedpublished online in Chemical Geology volumes 562permanent lecturingposition.